supercodepoet/django-skylark/docs/intro.rst

 ------------------------------------

-What happens if you have a yaml file for assests when you have template tag and want to use the CrunchyFrog framework?
+What happens if you have a yaml file for assests when you have template tag and want to use the Django Skylark framework?
 Luckly we have thought about that and have made it really, really easy.
 All you have to do is use a simple python decorator in your template tag class and you are ready to roll.